 - 1. You can now get out of Single object operations mode.
-To do so, log off the primary SE window by closing the window within a window. - Use the Alt-Tab sequence, move to the Integrated 3270 Console window.
+To do so, log off the primary SE window by closing that window. - 2.
+Use the Alt-Tab sequence, move to the Integrated 3270 Console window.
 The RAMdisk IPLs and the system comes up with the MAINT user ID logged on.
-You should see z/VM boot as shown in Figure 4-4:
+You should see z/VM boot as shown in Figure 4-5: